crutchcorn/cli-testing-library/docs/api.md

 > Please note that this is done automatically if the testing framework you're
 > using supports the `afterEach` global and it is injected to your testing
-> environment (like mocha, Jest, and Jasmine).
+> environment (like mocha, Jest, Vitest, and Jasmine).
 If not, you will need to do
 > manual cleanups after each test.

 For example, if you're using the [ava](https://github.com/avajs/ava) testing